branzuelajohn/tp/docs/DeveloperGuide.md

 This list is subsequently passed on to the `RelatedEntityPredicate` that will later be used in the ModelManager's `updatefilteredEntityList())` method to finally reveal the search results.

-Below is an example activitiy diagram for a valid view command from the user.
+Below is an example activity diagram for a valid view command from the user.

 ![ViewActivityDiagram](images/ViewActivityDiagram.png)